Recent statements in this category are shown below:

 -

-Summary: We will not investigate this complaint about how the Council dealt with breaches of planning control at a site near the complainant’s home.
-This is because part of the complaint is late.
-It is unlikely we would find fault in relation to the remaining issues complained about.
+Summary: We will not investigate this complaint about how the Council dealt with a breach of planning control.
+This is because the complainant has not suffered significant injustice.

 -